melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 Biological parameters
 - 1 natural mortality parameter (female and male assumed the same)
-- 9 growth parameters
+- 8 growth parameters
-    + 5 Schnute growth parameters (length at age 0 (females only), length at age 30 for both sexes, and $k$)
+    + 5 Schnute growth parameters (length at age 0 (females=males), length at age 30 for both sexes, and $k$)
-    + 4 parameters controlling variability in growth, the CV in length at age 0
+    + 3 parameters controlling variability in growth, the CV in length at age 0
   and the CV in length at age 30 with a linear ramp in length-at-age  (CV for young males was not estimated)

 Stock-recruit parameters
-- 160 recruitment parameters
+- 56 recruitment parameters
 - $log(R_0)$ controlling equilibrium recruitment
 - Recruitment deviations parameters covering the range
-  1875-2032, with
   1965-2020
   representing the "main" period modeled as a zero-centered deviation vector